-Table 2 details top-down the timeline of interactions of sellers and buyers in Taubman (1996), and Tamura (2001).
+Table 2 details top-down the timeline of interactions of sellers and buyers, or matching protocol, in each period.

-each period.
 Every period, firms first make production and signalling decisions.
-Next, firms signal potential buyers.
-Only those buyers get signalled that are within a pre-specified range of quality ([Q-MAX\CONS\DIFF,Q+MAX\FIRM\DIFF]) that currently centers on the seller's own quality, up to the pre-determined number of signals that the firm has chosen to send in that period.
+Next, firms signal potential buyers by picking a random buyer (with replacement) and checking its quality.
+Only those buyers get signalled that are within a pre-specified range of quality $([Q - \Delta^C, Q + \Delta^F])$ , up to the pre-determined number of signals that the firm has chosen to send in that period.
 This reflects the practice of colleges and universities to admit only those students that fulfill certain minimum quality standards and to diligently track the yield of various advertising and recruiting channels (i.e., not to waste recruiting efforts on candidates that can be expected to be out of reach or undesirable.)

 Consumers then choose their firm from among the offers.
-Only those firms become candidates that are above a pre-specified quality that equals buyers' own quality minus MAX\FIRM\DIFF.
+Only those firms become candidates that are above a pre-specified quality that equals buyers' own quality minus $\Delta^F$ .
 This reflects the practice of the overwhelming number of students not to go to colleges and universities that are significantly worse than they are.
 It can also be interpreted as the result of decision making under constraints such as time or knowledge.

 Since typically a student will be signalled by several colleges or universities, the question arises how he or she prioritizes among multiple offers.
 We assume that consumers collect all their offers and put those firms that satisfy a minimum quality on the list of desired firms.
-Consumers with winning rules that encode the KNOWN action then "apply" successively to randomly selected firms on their list of preferred providers.
-As soon as such a firm can and wants to provide, a match is accomplished.
-Consumers with winning rules that encode action PATR go directly to the firm that they attended the previous period (without checking quality because it must have been done at some point in past and because quality changes typically do not happen suddenly).
-Firms do not discriminate between consumers who patronize or those responding to offers.
+For consumers who PATRonize, this list consists of only one firm whose quality they do not check because they must have done so at some point in the past and because quality changes typically do not happen suddenly.